sealerio/sealer/docs/design/master0-recovery.md

 ### For recovery of builtin registry

-1. Pre-distribute all registry data to all deploy hosts
+Step 1: Pre-distribute all registry data to all deploy hosts

 * load registry configuration from cluster on new master0
 * dump registry configuration files from cluster to rootfs on new master0
 * launch builtin registry thought rootfs scripts and configuration files to recover registry service.
 * replace the latest registry ip address on all cluster nodes.

-2. Post-distribute registry data on recovery host
+Step 2: Post-distribute registry data on recovery host

 * load registry configuration from cluster on new master0
 * dump registry configuration files from cluster to rootfs on new master0